Matt Olson Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in MLB.
+- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.29).
+- The Padres have the 12th-ranked team ERA among all league pitching staffs (4.16).

-- Padres pitchers combine to rank 12th in baseball in home runs given up (17 total, one per game).
+- Padres pitchers combine to surrender 18 total home runs at a rate of one per game (to rank 13th in baseball).

-- The Padres will send Weathers (1-0) out to make his third start of the season.
+- The Padres will send Snell (0-2) to make his fourth start of the season.
+He is 0-2 with a 7.62 ERA and 16 strikeouts through 13 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the New York Mets, when he threw five innings, allowing one earned run while giving up three hits.
+- The left-hander's last time out came on Wednesday against the New York Mets, when he threw five innings, surrendering four earned runs while allowing six hits.

+- In three games this season, the 30-year-old has put up an ERA of 7.62, with 11.1 strikeouts per nine innings.
+Opponents are batting .327 against him.

 © 2023 Data Skrive.
 All rights reserved.